Materials-Consortia/optimade-validator-action/README.md

 [![GitHub Marketplace](https://img.shields.io/badge/Marketplace-v1-undefined.svg?logo=github&logoColor=white&style=flat)](https://github.com/marketplace/actions/optimade-validator)

-This action runs `optimade_validator` from the `optimade` package found in the [`optimade-python-tools` repository](https://github.com/Materials-Consortia/optimade-python-tools) on either a locally running server or a public server.
+This action runs `optimade-validator` from the `optimade` package found in the [`optimade-python-tools` repository](https://github.com/Materials-Consortia/optimade-python-tools) on either a locally running server or a public server.

 All minor and patch updates to v1 will be folded into the `v1` tag, so that using the action `@v1` is recommended, since it results in using the latest v1.minor.patch.